lupyuen/lupyuen.github.io/src/ikea.md

 # NuttX App

-We're all set to read the PM 2.5 data from the IKEA Air Quality Sensor!
+We're all ready to read the PM 2.5 data from the IKEA Air Quality Sensor!

 Let's dive into the Source Code of our NuttX App that will __read and process the PM 2.5 data__...